 MYTH: Diamonds have more “fire” than any other gemstone.

-Diamonds are know for their fire, or dispersion.
+Diamonds are known for their fire or dispersion.
 This is the ability to separate white light into the color of the rainbow.
 Diamond has a dispersion of .044, which is quite high.
 However, it is a far cry from gems like rutile with a dispersion of .330!

 What is a Diamond?

 Diamonds are a natural mineral and they are also produced in the laboratory.
 Lab made diamonds are primarily used as abrasives, but they are beginning to make their way into the jewelry industry.
 (See Understanding Gem Synthetics and Identification of Synthetic Diamonds.)

 With a hardness of 10, diamonds are the hardest substance in nature.
 Harder substances have been created in the laboratory, but they are extremely brittle and have no practical use.
 If a harder substance is ever found that does not break down so quickly, it will greatly reduce the time needed to cut diamonds.

 Diamonds have a refractive index of 2.41, which is very high.
 Being as they form in the isometric system, they do not have any birefringence or pleochroism.
 They have a specific gravity of 3.51 to 3.53, which is a bit more than average.